Consensys/doc.gnark/docs/HowTo/debug_test.md

 ### Print values

-The easiest way to debug a circuit is to use `cs.Println()`, which behaves like `fmt.Println`, except it outputs the values at proving time (when they are solved).
+The easiest way to debug a circuit is to use `cs.Println()`, which behaves like `fmt.Println`, except it outputs the values when they are solved.
 For example:

 ```go
 cs.Println("A.X", pubKey.A.X)